 Length of the Longest Consecutive 1s in Binary Representation

-Given a number n, find length of the longest consecutive 1s in its binary representation.
+Given a number N, The task is to find the length of the longest consecutive 1s series in its binary representation.

 Auxiliary Space: O(1)